nevakrien/resume/langs.md

 # intel internship
 # Ai deployment
-This consisted of mostly checking out new ai-models (usually llms) and methods. and then seeing what can be done to deploy them on new intel laptops. the work forced a lot of familiarity with the vram limitations.
+This consisted of mostly checking out new ai-models (usually llms) and methods.
+And then seeing what can be done to deploy them on new intel laptops.
+The work forced a lot of familiarity with the vram limitations.

-this also included an passing in person workshop toghether with guy tamir for 20 people.
+This also included an passing in person workshop toghether with guy tamir for 20 people.

 # C++ code reaserch
 Been part of a reaserch group (intel+technion colab) foucesing on LLMs that specilize in C++ code and specifically high performance C++ code usually MPI or OpenMP.